ahiatsevich/cav-token/INSTRUCTION.md

 # How to deploy CAV token [Windows OS]

 First of all you have to have Ethereum account address with Ether on it.

 If you have it then you should have wallet file.
 Copy and paste it into `secret.json`.
-Do not use default one which is commited right now.
+*Important!* Do not use default one which is commited right now.
 Do not share your wallet file and do not commit it in a public repo!

 To correct/update an amount of token supply, number of digits after the point and other parameters go to `migrations/3_deploy_assetproxy.js`)